 To catalyze widespread engagement with science and its societal implications, a partnership of civic institutions, media organizations, scientific associations, researchers, and foundations is coming together to create a new program, the Civic Science Fellowship.

-The Fellowship will embed emerging leaders from diverse backgrounds in organizations working at the many interfaces of science and society.
-Fellows will work on a variety of multidisciplinary projects that connect civic science research with evidence-based practice, and scientists with communities.
+The Fellowship embeds emerging leaders from diverse backgrounds in organizations working at the many interfaces of science and society.
+Fellows work on a variety of multidisciplinary projects that connect civic science research with evidence-based practice, and scientists with communities.
 Projects might include, for example, creating innovative media, designing approaches for community engagement, and investigating best practices for working with specific populations.
-Fellows will also create connections and shared resources to strengthen the development of a culture of civic science across many types of networks.
+Fellows also create connections and shared resources to strengthen the development of a culture of civic science across many types of networks.
 Read more.

 CIVIC SCIENCE FELLOWSHIP POSITION OPENINGS